harlan-zw/nuxt-seo/README.md

 </table>
 </p>

+## Nuxt SEO Beta

+Nuxt SEO Kit v2 (Nuxt SEO) is in active development and close to the beta.

+If you'd like to be the first to try it out, join my <a href="https://discord.gg/275MBUBvgP">Discord</a> server and mention it.

 ## Background

 Configuring SEO for Nuxt is a lot of work; it requires installing many modules, configuring them all separately